-The Central Broward corridor west of downtown Fort Lauderdale has become a crossroads of African-American, Caribbean and Hispanic-American cultures.
-Fort Lauderdale cultural sites for black travelers are concentrated in Sistrunk Corridor and Avenue of the Arts.
+Central Broward corridor, located west of downtown, has become a crossroads of African-American, Caribbean and Hispanic-American cultures.
+Fort Lauderdale Cultural Sites for black travelers are concentrated in Sistrunk Corridor and Avenue of the Arts.
 Draw inspiration from a history museum and a nationally acclaimed research library & cultural center that feature Afrocentric dance, art and painting classes.
 Murals accent the corridor landscape where each February, the Sistrunk Parade & Festival is held on Sistrunk Boulevard.
 Nearby Pompano Beach has an Afrocentric cultural center as well.

 African American Research Library and Cultural Center

 DESCRIPTION: One of only four African-American research libraries in the country, this outstanding facility originated from the Von Mizell Cultural Center and Library on Sistrunk Boulevard.
 The 60,000 square foot facility features the esteemed Hewitt Collection of books, periodicals and electronic materials related to African American and Caribbean history and culture.
 A 300-seat auditorium and a museum presents regional and national art exhibits on tour.
 This venue includes a Disey-created animatronic of Sam Morrison, founder of this wonderful library and cultural center.
 Another highlight is the striking Florida Civil Rights Sit-ins exhibit of 1960-1961 designed to educate current and future generations.
 The center includes a computer training lab that is popular with youngsters and research assistance for students.